3uchris/BankProject/README.md

 I will write unit test for those CURD operation, to see whether the automatcally generated code works. all those unit test will be wrote in the sqlc folder: account_test.go, entry_test.go, and transfer.test.go in order to write teh test, we have to set up the connection and the Queries object first , and we write a main_test.go

+we create folder "util" and we are gonna create a better way to generate test data instead of filling them manually as what we did for the create account arguement, we create a random.go.
+It is very important if we have a column with unique constrain in the database.